 \section{Discussion}

-Here we proposed a new problem, distributional matrix completion, where matrix entries contain multiple measurements.
-We then proposed a nearest neighbor method for the new problem using kernel methods, and show non-asymptotic guarantees when matrix entries are missing-not-at-random, i.e. when positivity is violated with confounded missingness.
-Our instance based analysis reflects the algorithmic steps of our method, and it further serves as the ground for analyzing nearest neighbor methods under any types of missingness that respects non-vacuous overlap, neighbor conditions.
+We study the distributional matrix completion problem where the estimand of interest per entry is a multi-dimensional distribution instead of a scalar.
+We propose a new method $\kerNN$ which combines ideas from nearest neighbor methods typically used in matrix completon with kernel methods, used for nonparametric regression.
+We provide non-asymptotic guarantees for our method even with MNAR data, where the missingness pattern can be confounded and positivity is violated.
+We provide further results for typical missingness patterns studied in the literature, namely staggered adoption and MCAR data.

-There are prospective extensions that can improve both theoretical and computational aspects of our approach, some of which we list below.
+As interesting future work, we list potential extensions that will improve upon both theoretical and computational aspects of our approach.

-\emph{Different variants of $\kerNN$:} Our proposed algorithm averages over unit-wise nearest neighbors, but $\kerNN$ can also be designed so that outcome-wise measurements are averaged upon.
-Further, unit-wise and outcome-wise averaging can be combined for a doubly-robust instance~(see \cite{dwivedi2022doubly}).
-We emphasize that different designs of nearest neighbors algorithm would entail different types of assumptions, especially on the missingness.
+\emph{Different variants of $\kerNN$}: Our proposed algorithm averages over unit-wise nearest neighbors, but $\kerNN$ can also be designed so that outcome-wise measurements are averaged upon.
+There has been work on how to combine the unit-wise and outcome-wise averaging for a doubly-robust estimator~(see \cite{dwivedi2022doubly}) for the scalar case.
+Using such ideas for a doubly robust estimator in the distributional case is an interesting future direction.

-\emph{Non-compact latent space:} The guarantees of $\kerNN$ derived in \cref{cor : eta optimized dense,cor : eta optimized stagger} assumed compact latent spaces.
-Our analysis can be modified to handle non-compact latent distributions.
-In the proof \cref{proof:stag_adopt_opt,proof:positivity_opt}, condition \cref{eq:phi_lower_stag} holds for any latent variables $u_1$ due to the compactness assumption.
-When latent distribution is non-compact, we may relax the condition so as to hold only for a compact subset with high-probability, and progress throughout the proof in an identical manner.